'Girl from Ipanema' singer Astrud Gilberto dies at 83

 "Life is beautiful, as the song says, but I bring the sad news that my grandmother became a star today and is next to my grandfather Joao Gilberto," the granddaughter wrote.

-Astrud was married to Brazilian musician Joao Gilberto, who died in 2019.
+Astrud was married to Brazilian musician Joao Gilberto, the pioneer composer and songwriter of Bossa Nova from the late 1950s, who died in 2019.

+He collaborated with U.S. jazz musician Stan Getz in 1963 on the album "Getz/Gilberto" that popularized the new Brazilian sound worldwide.

+Her first solo album was "The Astrud Gilberto Album," released in 1965 and featuring Antonio Carlos Jobim.

 (Reporting by Anthony Boadle, Editing by Rosalba O'Brien)